JJ Cale: Rise to fame

 Although Cale would not have the success with his music that others would, the royalties from artists recording his songs would allow him to record and tour as it suited him.
 He scored another windfall when Lynyrd Skynyrd recorded "Call Me the Breeze" for their 1974 LP Second Helping.
 As he put it in an interview with Russell Hall, "I knew if I became too well known, my life would change drastically.
 On the other hand, getting some money doesn't change things too much, except you no longer have to go to work."

 His third album Okie contains some of Cale's most recorded songs.
 In the same year of its release, Captain Beefheart recorded "I Got the Same Old Blues" (shortened to "Same Old Blues") for his Bluejeans & Moonbeams LP, one of the few non-originals to ever appear on a Beefheart album.
 The song would also be recorded by Eric Clapton, Bobby Bland, Lynyrd Skynyrd, and Bryan Ferry.
 "Cajun Moon" was recorded by Herbie Mann on his 1976 album Surprises with vocals by Cissy Houston, by Poco on their album Cowboys & Englishmen, and by Randy Crawford on Naked and True (1995).

-The 1976 album Troubadour includes "Cocaine," a song that would be a major hit for Eric Clapton the following year.
-In the 2004 documentary To Tulsa and Back, Cale recalled, "I wrote 'Cocaine', and I'm a big fan of Mose Allison...So I had written the song in a Mose Allison bag, kind of cocktail jazz kind of swing...And Audie said, 'That's really a good song, John, but you oughta make that a little more rock and roll, a little more commercial.'
+The 1976 album Troubadour includes "Cocaine," a song that would be a major hit for Clapton the following year.
+In the 2004 documentary To Tulsa and Back, Cale recalled, "I wrote 'Cocaine', and I'm a big fan of Mose Allison ...
+So I had written the song in a Mose Allison bag, kind of cocktail jazz kind of swing ...
+And Audie said, 'That's really a good song, John, but you oughta make that a little more rock and roll, a little more commercial.'
 I said, 'Great, man.'
 So I went back and recut it again as the thing you heard."
-The song's meaning is ambiguous, although Eric Clapton describes it as an anti-drug song.
+The song's meaning is ambiguous, although Clapton describes it as an anti-drug song.
 He has called the song "quite cleverly anti-cocaine", noting: